Fitzy1293/daily-covid/README.md

 Use the New York Time's covid data to get up to date county info.

-Plots daily deltas given a county and a state.
+Plots daily COVID deltas given a county and a state.

+Plots fatality rate over time.

 `pip3 install requests matplotlib numpy`